top of page

 4 nap sleep schedules for babies

-Each baby is different, so nap lengths, wake windows and times can vary, but the general structure of this schedule provides multiple sleep opportunities throughout the day to keep your baby well-rested and happy.
+Each baby is different, so nap lengths, wake windows and times can vary, but the general structure of this schedule provides multiple sleep opportunities throughout the day to keep your baby rested.

 Why Do Babies Need 4 Naps?

-At this stage, wake windows—the amount of time your baby can comfortably stay awake between sleep periods—are usually around one and half hours to two hours and fifteen minutes.
+At this age, wake windows which is the amount of time your baby can comfortably stay awake between sleep periods are usually around one and half hours to two hours and fifteen minutes.
 The goal is to build enough sleep pressure for the nap and to keep your baby from becoming overtired, which can make it harder for them to fall asleep and stay asleep.

 Extending Naps: Tips and Techniques

-One common challenge during the 4-nap schedule phase is the infamous "45-minute intruder"—that moment when your baby wakes up after a single sleep cycle.
-Day sleep cycles are 30 to 45 minutes in length.
-If your baby consistently wakes up after 30 to 45 minutes, it can be frustrating, but there are strategies you can try to extend naps and help your baby get more restorative sleep.
+One common challenge during the 4-nap schedule phase is the infamous "45-minute intruder"...that moment when your baby wakes up after a single sleep cycle (day sleep cycles are 30 to 45 minutes in length).
+If your baby consistently wakes up after 30 to 45 minutes, it can be frustrating, but here are strategies you can try to extend naps and help your baby get more restorative sleep.

 1. Tweaking the Timing: